English articles: Abbreviations for the and that

-Indefinite article
+Indefinite article: a, an

 The indefinite article of English takes the two forms: a and an.
 Semantically, they can be regarded as meaning "one", usually without emphasis.
 They can be used only with singular countable nouns; for the possible use of some (or any) as an equivalent with plural and uncountable nouns, see Use of some below.

 Etymology

 An is the older form (related to one, which it also predates, cognate to Dutch een, German ein, Gothic 𐌰𐌹𐌽𐍃 (ains), Old Norse einn, etc.).
 The Old English word ān was derived from Proto-West Germanic *ain, which was derived from Proto-Germanic *ainaz.
 All of these words descended from Proto-Indo-European *óynos, meaning "single".

 Distinction between a and an

 The [n] of the original Old English indefinite article ān got gradually assimilated before consonants in almost all dialects by the 15th century.
 Before vowels, the [n] survived into Modern English.

 Currently, the form an is used before words starting with a vowel sound, regardless of whether the word begins with a vowel letter.
 Where the next word begins with a consonant sound, a is used.
 Examples: a box; an apple; an SSO (pronounced "es-es-oh"); an MP3 (pronounced "em-pee-three"); a HEPA filter (here, HEPA is an acronym, a series of letters pronounced as a word rather than as individual letters); an hour (the h is silent); a one-armed bandit (pronounced "won..."); an $80 fee (read "an eighty-dollar fee"); an herb in American English (where the h is silent), but a herb in British English; a unionized worker but an un-ionized particle.
 Before words beginning with /ju/, an was formerly widespread, e.g. an unicorn, an eulogy, but has largely been superseded by a since the 19th century.

 In older loan words of Latin or Greek provenance, initial h used to be silent in general, thus the use of an before such words was common and has survived to some extent to recent times even when the h has been restored in pronunciation.
 Some speakers and writers use an before a word beginning with the sound /h/ in an unstressed syllable: an historical novel, an hotel.
 However, this usage is now less common.

 Some dialects, particularly in England (such as Cockney), silence many or all initial h sounds (h-dropping), and so employ an in situations where it would not be used in the standard language, like an 'elmet (standard English: a helmet).

 There used to be a distinction analogous to that between a and an for the possessive determiners my and thy, which became mine and thine before a vowel, as in mine eyes.